vitessio/website/content/en/docs/21.0/user-guides/configuration-advanced/tracing.md

 Note that you don't need to expose all these ports, Vitess only cares about port 6831 (the UDP compact Thrift Jaeger protocol listener).
 You will also need port 16686 for the Jaeger web UI to browse the spans reported.

-### Configuring tracing for vtgate, vttablet and vtctld
+### Configuring Tracing for vtgate, vttablet and vtctld

 Now that you have the Jaeger server running, you can add the necessary startup options to `vtgate`, `vttablet` and `vtctld`.
 This will enable you to send trace spans to the server.
 The command line options for doing this are the same across `vtgate`, `vttablet` and `vtctld`.
 Add the following options for a tracing agent running on the `localhost`: